IBZx7x/Grandpa_Demon_Updated/README.md

 Just an update to ItzKiba's Grandpa Demon Mod.
 I obviously can't upload this to Geode as I don't have ItzKiba's approval.
 Therefore, you have to set this up for your specific platform!

+WARNING: YOU NEED EXPERIENCE WITH THE COMMAND LINE!

 If you know how to use Github & Cmake, you can make the .geode file. ( Linux not working rn :( ) However, you can run "geode build" or "cmake" commands in a Windows Virtual Machine, then move those files into your Linux distro.